imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 2. Capture a coarse measurement of resources consumed to validate those blocks (e.g. time per block, time per transaction).
 3. Assess how well does the adjusted gas schedule model the consumed resources.

+### Standardization

+The standardization effort will be done in the three domains:
+- **Program generation** - this being the simplest one, as it doesn't directly depend on the environment.
+The requirement is here that program generation is well documented and easily pluggable into the rest of the stack.
+To this end standard program generating scripts will be devised, along with standard input/output data formats,
+- **Instrumentation and measurement** - here data standards for output/input will be proposed as well.
+On the other hand a ruleset for each of the measurement methods will be designed, where the standard instruction measurement guidelines will be given,
+- **Analysis** - a suite of scripts to visualize and validate the measurement data will be given.
+Due to the exploratory nature of this domain, this is treated as more optional.
+Ideally, a script which takes program and measurement data as input and presents all the plots and statistics used to validate the process as output, could be designed.

 ## Appendix A: detailed task list

 ## Appendix B: OPCODEs subset

+## Acknowledgements (**TODO**)

 ## References